srwi/FastLEDHub/README.md

 - Within your animation use `FastLEDHub[0].size()` instead of `NUM_LEDS` to get the number of leds.
 If you are using multiple lightstrips change the index accordingly.
 - Every time you may want to use `FastLED` use `FastLEDHub` instead.
 Since `FastLEDHub` inherits from `FastLED` all member functions will be available just like before.
 FastLEDHub just adds some stuff on top of that.

 If you want to convert an existing FastLED sketch (e.g. from [atuline/FastLED-Demos](https://github.com/atuline/FastLED-Demos)), so it can be handled by FastLEDHub, generally those are the necessary changes you have to perform.
+Have a look at the examples for further insights.

 ### Registering animations